Colvars/colvars/namd/tests/library/README.md

 ### File organization

-All tests matching `000_*` use the same NAMD input scripts `Common/test.namd` and `Common/test.restart.namd`.
+All tests matching `000_*` use the same NAMD input scripts `Common/test.namd` and `Common/test.restart.namd`; the corresponding Colvars configuration files are located from `../../../tests`.

 Tests numbered sequentially starting from `001` use specific NAMD scripts.

-Any input files that are meant to be reused should be also located in `Common`.
+Any input files that are meant to be reused in multiple tests should be located in `Common`.

 ### Known issues